Entertainment News Roundup: Singer Rihanna expecting first child with rapper A$AP Rocky; BTS singer Jimin hospitalized for appendicitis, tests positive for COVID-19 and more | Entertainment

 Attenborough, WHO, Tsikhanouskaya among nominees for Nobel Peace Prize

 British nature broadcaster David Attenborough, the World Health Organization and Belarusian dissident Sviatlana Tsikhanouskaya are among the nominees for this year's Nobel Peace Prize after being backed by Norwegian lawmakers who have a track record of picking the winner.
-Thousands of people, from members of parliaments worldwide to former winners, are eligible to propose candidates.
+Also among the candidates for the accolade were Greta Thunberg, Pope Francis, the Myanmar National Unity Government formed by opponents of last year's coup and Tuvalu's foreign minister Simon Kofe, last-minute announcements showed.

 Chicago blues drummer Sam Lay dies at 86